aimms/documentation/webui/combination-chart-widget.rst

 In this vein, note that the combination chart widget can now also be used to create a bar-line chart directly, for example, by assigning the chart type 'Column' to one identifier and the chart type 'Line' to another identifier.

-As will become clearer in the sequel, we use such concrete examples in order to illustrate the usage of the various chart features.
+As will become clearer below, we use such concrete examples in order to illustrate the usage of the various chart features.

 Contents
 --------